pulibrary/pulibrary.github.io/_posts/2023-11-29-figgy-migration-details.md

 - Set your application to read-only mode (or shut it down), so nobody can add new records while you migrate.
 - Check row counts for all tables between both servers again (belt and suspenders, folks).
 - If they're not exact, wait a minute, try again.
 If they never become exact, then stop.
 Otherwise, continue.
-- [Update the sequences](https://wiki.postgresql.org/wiki/Fixing_Sequences) in the new database.
-- Run the following query in the new database's psql terminal:
+- Run the following query (which we pulled from the [postgresl.org wiki](https://wiki.postgresql.org/wiki/Fixing_Sequences)) in the new database's psql terminal to update the sequences:

 ```sql
 SELECT